docker/awesome-compose/wasmedge-mysql-nginx/README.md

 wasmedge-mysql-nginx-frontend-1   "/docker-entrypoint.…"   frontend            running             0.0.0.0:8090->80/tcp, :::8090->80/tcp
 ```

-After the application starts, navigate to `http://localhost:80` in your web browser to interact with the `backend` WasmEdge server and database through HTML and JavaScript.
+After the application starts, go to `http://localhost:80` in your web browser to display the web frontend.
 Alternatively, you can use the `curl` command to interact with the WasmEdge web service (i.e., the `backend` service).

 When the WasmEdge web service receives a GET request to the `/init` endpoint, it would initialize the database with the `orders` table.